 Here are the examples of how you can turn a simple-looking word into goosebumps giving sentence-

-The psycho killer then sends a message to Murphy says he is outside his main door.-[Not so scary]
+The psycho killer then sends a message to Murphy saying he is outside his main door.-[Not so scary]

-The phone ringing stopped with a strange message for Murphy, the message read –Hi dear Murphy why are you hiding from me, don’t you want to meet your new friend who is waiting for so long outside your home just to meet you, dear.-[Scary]
+The phone ringing stopped with a strange message for Murphy, the message reads –Hi dear Murphy why are you hiding from me, don’t you want to meet your new friend who is waiting for so long outside your home just to meet you, dear-[Scary]

 Step 4- Set a Scary Background